bubusuke/sqlpatchwork/README.md

 You can change the query dynamically by implementing step.2.
 All dynamic logic required implemented on Golang, so you don't need to learn the special syntax described in SQL file (as typified by MyBatis, dynamic sql library in Java ).

+When using without SQL files step is below
+1. Give query-pieces to SQL patchwork as arguments.
+2. Pick query-pieces on golang (same to SQL file case).
+3. Build query through concatenate picked query-pieces (same to SQL file case).

 ##### Image
+With SQL file.
 ![Summary.JPG](https://github.com/bubusuke/sqlpatchwork/blob/master/doc_materials/Summary.JPG)

 ##### Point 1